 Why coronavirus is bad for eating disorders:

-- We are stuck together with our families, which can be highly triggering
+- We are quarantining with our families, which can be highly stressful

 Eating disorders may seem like they are about food and body issues.
 But in fact they are complex mental disorders that serve as a powerful emotional coping mechanism.
 In fact, they are a form of self-care.
-But of course they have unfortunate side effects, which is why we seek to heal eating disorders.
-Our goal is to learn to reach for less damaging coping mechanisms.
+But of course they have unfortunate side effects, which is why we seek to recover from eating disorders.
+Often the goal is to learn to reach for less damaging coping mechanisms.

 The coronavirus pandemic is creating huge amounts of stress, anxiety, depression, and panic.
 Even people who are typically emotionally stable are finding themselves struggling to uphold their mental health.
 Anyone who has a history of an eating disorder is at high risk of relapse right now.
 It makes perfect sense.
 But ideally we would like to see if we can maintain as much recovery as possible as we go through this.